6 p.m. – “Eaten Alive” – Horror

 10:30 p.m. – “The Legacy” – Horror

 (1978, Shout Factory) Stop me if you’ve heard this one before: a group of strangers, with no connection to each other, are brought together at the mansion home of a mysterious benefactor, where they each meet grisly ends.
 You probably have (“The Cat and the Canary,” “And Then There Were None”), which means you’ve also seen, more or less, this US/UK supernatural thriller co directed by Richard Marquand (“Return of the Jedi”).
-What makes “The Legacy” engaging, in a junk food sort of way, is a very game cast, led by Americans Katharine Ross and Sam Elliott, with Brits Charles Gray (“You Only Live Twice”), John Standing (“Game of Thrones”) and a mountainously coiffured Roger Daltrey, most of whom meet elaborate and hideous ends: Hildegard Neil is slashed to ribbons by an exploding mirror, Gray is incinerated in a fireball, and Daltrey dies from a botched tracheotomy – for a very long time – at the hands of sinister nurse Margaret Tyzack.
+What makes “The Legacy” engaging, in a junk food sort of way, is a very game cast, led by Americans Katharine Ross and Sam Elliott, with Brits Charles Gray (“You Only Live Twice”), John Standing (“Game of Thrones”) and a mountainously coiffured Roger Daltrey, most of whom meet elaborate and hideous ends: Hildegard Neil is slashed to ribbons by an exploding mirror, Gray is incinerated in a fireball, and Daltrey dies – for a very long time – from a botched tracheotomy by sinister nurse Margaret Tyzack.
 The script, co-written by Hammer veteran Jimmy Sangster, is less successful at grafting a grand, diabolical conspiracy onto the Old Dark House/slaughterhouse scenario, but that really doesn’t matter, since the point of “The Legacy” is to keep viewers wondering who will die next (and, more importantly, how).
 Shout Factory’s Blu-ray does the best it can with a slightly grainy print (the audio is excellent), and includes interviews with Oscar-winning editor Anne V. Coates and special makeup effects designer Robin Grantham, as well as the theatrical trailer, TV and radio spots, and a photo gallery.

 Midnight – “Hand of Death” – Horror/Science Fiction